 - 1. Explosion hazard

-- 6. Keep bystanders a safe distance away from the battery.
+- 6. Keep bystanders away from the battery.

-- No fire, open flame, or smoking
+- 2. No fire, open flame, or smoking

 - Wear eye protection; explosive gases can cause blindness and other injuries.

 - 3. Caustic liquid/chemical burn hazard

-- burn hazard

 - 8. Battery acid can cause blindness or severe burns.

-- Wear eye protection.
+- 4. Wear eye protection.

-9. Flush eyes immediately with water and get medical help fast.
+- Flush eyes immediately with water and get medical help fast.

-- Read the Operator's Manual.
+- 5. Read the Operator's Manual.

-- 10. Contains lead; do not discard.
+- Contains lead; do not discard

 - 1. Warning-read the Operator's Manual. - 2.
-Warning-do not operate this machine unless you are trained. - Warning-wear the seat belt when seated in the operator's position. - Cutting/dismemberment hazard of hand or foot-remove the key and read the instructions before servicing or performing maintenance. - 5.
+Warning-do not operate this machine unless you are trained. - Warning-wear the seatbelt when seated in the operator's position. - Cutting/dismemberment hazard of hand or foot, mower blade-remove the key and read the Operator's Manual before performing maintenance. - 5.
 Warning-wear hearing protection.

-- Thrown object hazard-keep bystanders a safe distance away from the machine. - 7.
-Warning-engage the parking brake, shut off the engine, and remove the key before leaving the machine. - Tipping hazard-lower the cutting unit when driving down slopes; slow the machine before turning, do not turn at high speeds. - Cutting hazard of hand or foot-stay away from moving parts; keep all guards in place.
+- 6. Thrown object hazard-keep bystanders away. - 7.
+Warning-engage the parking brake, shut off the engine, and remove the key before leaving the machine. - 8.
+Tipping hazard-slow the machine before turning; do not turn at high speeds. - 9.
+Cutting hazard of the hand or foot-stay away from moving parts; keep all guards in place.